Amsterdam/zaken-backend/README.md

 ```

 ### Using local development authentication
-To run the project with local Django authentication instead of OpenID Connect (OIDC), create a `.local.env` file with:
+To run the project with local Django authentication instead of OpenID Connect (OIDC), create a `.env.local` file with:

 ```bash
 LOCAL_DEVELOPMENT_AUTHENTICATION=False